guialexsdev/webmap-utilities/README.md

 It is sometimes useful to increase label size as the zoom level increases.
 This is because as the scale increases, the label becomes smaller and smaller relative to the area it represents.
 To automatically increase label size as the zoom level increases, go to the layer Properties -> Labels -> Text and add the following function to the Data Defined Override option of **Size** field:

-`controlByIncrement(1, 7, 15)`
+`incrementPerZoom('_zoom_min', '_zoom_max', 1, 7, 15)`

 The first number indicates an ammount of increment per zoom level.
 The second number is the minimum size, when zoom level = 5 (remeber we defined number 5 as the minimum zoom level).
 The third number is the maximum size.
 So, our labels begins at size = 7 and will growing up to size = 15, adding 1 at each level.
-You can use the alternative `controlByIncrementOffset(1, 7, 8)`, where the third parameter means an offset from minimum size.
+You can use the alternative `incrementPerZoomOffset('_zoom_min', '_zoom_max', 1, 7, 8)`, where the third parameter means an offset from minimum size.
 Finally, you can use array, as we did in last section:

-`controlByArray(array(7,8,9,10,11,12,13,14,15))`
+`arrayItemPerZoom('_zoom_min', '_zoom_max', array(7,8,9,10,11,12,13,14,15))`

 Another function, if you don't care about how much the value will increase, is the following:

-`controlByMinMax(7,15)`
+`normalizeZoomRange('_zoom_min', '_zoom_max', 7, 15)`

-Basically, min-max normalization will be applied to your value range (7-15) considering zoom min and zoo max previously defined.
-You will see labels size uniformly increasing as zoom goes up.
+Basically, normalizeZoomRange performs a min-max normalization: transforms a zoom range into the specified value range (a different scale).
+Use this method to achieve a smooth size transition between zoom levels.

-Now lets think about cities again.
-Obviously, there are cities more importante than others in terms of population.
+Now let's think about cities again.
+Obviously, there are cities more important than others in terms of population.
 It will be a good idea do give a bigger font size to bigger cities.
 So go to the layer Properties -> Labels -> Text and add the following function to the Data Defined Override option of **Size** field:

-`controlByMinMaxOffset(scaleExponential('population', 50, 0.5, 3, 8), 7)`
+`normalizeZoomRangeOffset(scaleExponential('population', 50, 0.5, 3, 8), 7)`

-Note that we are using MinMax normalization, so we don't care about the increase value per zoom level.
-Just two parameters are required: min size and max size.
-And note that the function `scaleExponential('population', 50, 0.5, 3, 8)` is telling us that the minimum size is variable in a exponential fashion: less populous cities begins at size = 3; most populous cities begins at size = 8.
+Note that we are using normalizeZoomRangeOffset (MinMax normalization), so we don't care about the increase value per zoom level.
+Just two parameters are required: min size and offset from min size.
+And note that we are using another function as minSize parameter of normalizeZoomRangeOffset: the function `scaleExponential('population', 50, 0.5, 3, 8)`.
+It is telling us that the minimum size is variable in a exponential fashion: less populous cities begins at size = 3, while most populous cities begins at size = 8.
 It works just like `scale_exp`, provided by QGis, but here you don't need to know the exact value of the highest and lowest populations.
-Another difference is the second parameter: if you have cities with population absurdly higher than other you may want to decrease this value.
-Finally, the second argument of `controlByMinMaxOffset` is the offset relative to minimum value: if minimum value is 3, then size will increase up to 7 + 3 = 10; if minimum value is 8, then size will increase up to 7 + 8 = 15.
+About the second parameter: if you have cities with population much higher than others you may want to decrease this value to get better visual results.
+Finally, the second argument of `normalizeZoomRangeOffset` is the offset relative to minimum value: if minimum value is 3, then size will increase up to 7 + 3 = 10; if minimum value is 8, then size will increase up to 7 + 8 = 15.

 ![](/images/scale_exp_min_max_offset2.png)